 In Figure 11-2, you can see that one of the services running is ftp.
 This is fine if you're running an FTP server, but suppose that you are not.
 You would want to close port 21 to prevent someone from attempting to access your system through that port.
 Similarly, if you are running a Web server, you need to have port 80 open.
-Conversely, if you're not running a Web server, you don't need to have port 80 open.
-(For more on running a Web server, see Chapter 15.)
+Conversely, if you're not running a Web server, see Chapter 15.)